The Communication program aligns with the curriculum recommendations of National Communication Association.

-The organizational communication program prepares students for the creation, support, and restoration of communication structures, networks, and the flow of communication in organizations.
+The organizational communication program will prepare you to create, support, and restore communication structures, networks, and the flow of communication in organizations.
 The program provides a solid foundation in effective communication skills, combined with communication theories and principles.
-Students also explore intercultural communication and ethical issues in communication as key elements of the major.
+You’ll develop the necessary skills to advance your career through oral, written and interpersonal communication.
+You’ll also engage in an integrated study of intercultural, ethical and practical communication issues that professionals encounter on the job every day.

 ENG 230 Professional Composition and Research Writing, 3 cr.

-BIO xxx Ecological or Environmental Science Elective, 3 cr.
+BIO Ecological or environmental science elective, 3 cr.

 THE 101 Introduction to Christian Theology, 3 cr.